 But most people looking to gain muscle are constantly consuming much less protein than they should.

-A really good pre workout shake should contain caffeine, it has many benefits.
-Increased performance, a reduction in fatigue, an increase in power, and a lower perception of effort are all associated with high doses of caffeine taken before a workout.
+A really good pre-workout shake should contain caffeine, it has many benefits.
+These benefits include increased performance, a reduction in fatigue, an increase in power, and a lower perception of effort.
+They are all associated with high doses of caffeine taken before a workout.